 Wayne has been published widely on regulatory and crisis management topics.
 He is the author of the FDA Advertising and Promotion Manual, the standard reference in the field.
 Wayne has taught graduate-level courses in PR and frequently speaks at educational symposia.
 He has chaired the annual advertising meetings for both the Drug Information Association and the Food and Drug Law Institute since 1989, and has been given each organization’s highest award.
 Wayne is a graduate of Rutgers University.

 Nancie has extensive regulatory affaris experience in managing and auditing Phase I through Phase IV clinical studies both with pharma companies such as Genzyme, and in clinical research settings, such as at the Harvard Medical School, Mass General Hospital, and the Dana Farber Cancer Center.
 She was formerly the Director of the Oncology Clinical Research Office at the Cancer Research Center of the University of Massachusetts Medical School.

 Education and Testing Advisor

 Dr. Hoffman has a PhD from Harvard University, where he did advanced academic research and graduate teaching in Instructional Design and Cognitive Psychology.
 This, combined with his 25 years of business experience, has enabled Dr. Hoffman to apply in business settings the principles of human learning and educational testing.
 At AT&T and Bell Labs, where the disciplines of mastery testing and competency models were first established in American industry, he worked with the pioneers of educational testing quality control and skill modeling.
-In the healthcare industry, he has worked with such major organizations as Pfizer, Merck, GlaxoSmithKline, Eli Lilly, Bristol-Myers Squibb, AstraZeneca, Amgen, the National Institutes of Health, the National Cancer Institute, and Grey Global Group.
+In the healthcare industry, he has worked with half of the global pharma top 20, including such major organizations as Novartis, Pfizer, Merck, GlaxoSmithKline, Eli Lilly, AstraZeneca, the National Institutes of Health, the National Cancer Institute, and Grey Global Group.